Body Soul

 Sardello, Robert, Facing the World with Soul: The Reimagination of Modern Life, 1992supporting

-The Stoic position, via Cleanthes in Long and Sedley, resolves the body-soul problem by making soul itself corporeal — the only way to account for genuine mutual causal interaction between soul and body.
+The Stoic position, as documented by Long and Sedley, resolves the body-soul interaction problem by rendering soul itself corporeal—a material pneuma—so that genuine causal reciprocity becomes possible.

 A.A.
 Long and D.N.
 Sedley, The Hellenistic Philosophers, 1987supporting

-Stage 1 starts with the original state of oneness: the world, the body, the soul and the spirit are all identified with one another — there's no distinction whatsoever.
+Stage 1 starts with the original state of oneness: the world, the body, the soul and the spirit are all identified with one another—there’s no distinction whatsoever.
+They all go to make up the original entity and don’t yet exist separately.

 Edinger, Edward F., The Mysterium Lectures: A Journey Through C.G.
 Jung’s Mysterium Coniunctionis, 1995supporting